-The following methods are used to communicate with Scheme members:
+The following methods are used to communicate with Scheme members: Agenda Pack 76 of 166

 • Telephone Helpline

 The LPP provide a telephone helpline for all enquiries from Scheme members on any aspect of their pension arrangements.

 Annual Benefit Statements

 All active and deferred Scheme members receive an Annual Benefit Statement (ABS) setting out the level of benefits that have been built-up, along with a forecast of benefits at retirement.